antlr/grammars-v4/sql/postgresql/README.md

 Sample SQL tests are derived from the sources at https://github.com/postgres/postgres/tree/master/src/test/regress/sql.

+# Target Agnostic

+This grammar is target agnostic.
+Therefore the grammar contains certain patterns that may not work for a give target.
+If the file transformGrammar.py exists for the target, run `python transformGrammar.py` from the command line to alter the .g4 files for the specific target.

 # Issues

 * There are two warnings from the Antlr Tool in the lexer grammar